dsiddons/Spreadsheet_use/_episodes/00-intro.md

 - "Good data organization is the foundation of any research project."
 ---

-Original Authors:**Christie Bahlai**, **Aleksandra Pawlik**<br>
+Authors:**Christie Bahlai**, **Aleksandra Pawlik**, **David Siddons**<br>

 Good data organization is the foundation of your research project.
 Most researchers have data or do data entry in spreadsheets.
 Spreadsheet programs are very useful graphical interfaces for designing data tables and handling very basic data quality control functions.

+What we need to do is make sure our data is preserved in the process of obtaining it in the field to presenting it in our final paper (seriously)

 ### Spreadsheet outline